 The solar storage tank with an electric booster heating unit must be directly connected to a 220 V - 240 V a.c.
 50 Hz mains power supply with an isolating switch installed at the switchboard.
-The Wiring Rules AS/NZS 3000:2018 requires a second and lockable isolating switch be installed adjacent to but not on or attached to the solar storage tank, and a residual current device (RCD) installed in the electrical circuit to the water heater.
+It must be on its own circuit with the circuit breaker suitably rated for the booster heating unit.